Artichoke: Culinary

 In Spain, younger, smaller, and more tender artichokes are used.
 They can be sprinkled with olive oil and left in hot ashes in a barbecue, sautéed in olive oil with garlic, with rice as a paella, or sautéed and combined with eggs in a tortilla (frittata).

 Often cited is the Greek anginares alla Polita ("artichokes city-style", referring to the city of Constantinople), a hearty, savory stew made with artichoke hearts, potatoes, and carrots, and flavored with onion, lemon, and dill.
 The island of Tinos, or the villages of Iria and Kantia in the Peloponnese, still very much celebrate their local production, including with a day of the artichoke or an artichoke festival.

-Another way to use artichokes is to completely break off all of the leaves, leaving the bare heart.
+Artichokes may also be prepared by completely breaking off all of the leaves, leaving the bare heart.
 The leaves are steamed to soften the fleshy base part of each leaf to be used as the basis for any number of side dishes or appetizing dips, or the fleshy part is left attached to the heart, while the upper parts of the leaves are discarded.
 The remaining concave-shaped heart is often filled with meat, then fried or baked in a savory sauce.
-Frozen artichoke hearts are a time-saving substitute, though the consistency and stronger flavor of fresh hearts when available is preferred.
+Canned or frozen artichoke hearts are a time-saving substitute, though the consistency and stronger flavor of fresh hearts, when available, is often preferred.
 Deep-fried artichoke hearts are eaten in coastal areas of California.

 Throughout North Africa, the Middle East, Turkey, and Armenia, ground lamb is a favorite filling for stuffed artichoke hearts.
 Spices reflect the local cuisine of each country.
 In Lebanon, for example, the typical filling would include lamb, onion, tomato, pinenuts, raisins, parsley, dill, mint, black pepper, and allspice.
 A popular Turkish vegetarian variety uses only onion, carrot, green peas, and salt.
 Artichokes are often prepared with white sauces or other kinds of sauces.

-As a beverage

 Herbal tea

 Artichokes can also be made into a herbal tea.
-The infusion is consumed particularly among the Vietnamese for its medicinal properties; "artichoke tea" is produced as a commercial product in the Da Lat region of Vietnam.
+The infusion is consumed particularly among the Vietnamese.
 An artichoke-based herbal tea called Ceai de Anghinare is made in Romania.
 The flower portion is put into water and consumed as a herbal tea in Mexico.
 It has a slightly bitter, woody taste.